History of Thomas Massie in Timeline

 In July 2019, Thomas Massie was the only Republican among 17 members of Congress to vote against a House resolution opposing efforts to boycott Israel and the Global Boycott, Divestment, and Sanctions movement.

-August 2019: Called for James Comey to be imprisoned instead of Maria Butina
+August 2019: Said James Comey should be put in prison instead of Maria Butina

 In August 2019, Massie stated that former FBI Director James Comey should be imprisoned instead of Maria Butina.

-November 2019: Sole No Vote on Hong Kong Human Rights and Democracy Act
+November 2019: Sole 'No' Vote on Hong Kong Human Rights Act

-In November 2019, Thomas Massie was the sole "no" vote in Congress on the Hong Kong Human Rights and Democracy Act of 2019, which he called an "escalation" with the People's Republic of China.
+In November 2019, Thomas Massie was the sole "no" vote in Congress on the Hong Kong Human Rights and Democracy Act of 2019, calling it an "escalation" with China.

-2019: Massie suggests concerns over rising carbon dioxide levels were exaggerated.
+2019: Massie questions concerns over rising carbon dioxide levels

-During a 2019 House Oversight Committee hearing on the impact of climate change, Thomas Massie suggested that concerns over rising carbon dioxide levels were exaggerated.
+During a 2019 House Oversight Committee hearing on the impact of climate change, Massie suggested that concerns about rising carbon dioxide levels were exaggerated.

-During the 2019-2020 session, Thomas Massie introduced H.R.
-2071, the "Second Amendment Protection Act", which aimed to lift the federal prohibition on medical marijuana patients owning or possessing firearms.
+During the 2019-2020 session, Massie introduced H.R.
+2071, the "Second Amendment Protection Act", aimed at lifting the federal prohibition on medical marijuana patients owning or possessing firearms.

-In 2019, Massie voted for Jim Jordan for Speaker of the House, against the Republican Party's choice.
+In 2019, Massie voted for Jim Jordan instead of the Republican Party's nominee for Speaker of the United States House of Representatives.

 2019: Signed Letter to Trump on Use of Force

-In 2019, Thomas Massie signed a letter to President Trump asserting that it was "long past time to rein in the use of force that goes beyond congressional authorization".
+In 2019, Thomas Massie signed a letter to Trump asserting that it was "long past time to rein in the use of force that goes beyond congressional authorization" and urging a political solution to involvement in Afghanistan.

-February 26, 2020: Massie votes against making lynching a federal hate crime
+February 26, 2020: Voted against making lynching a federal hate crime

 On February 26, 2020, Thomas Massie voted against making lynching a federal hate crime.

-On March 27, 2020, during the COVID-19 pandemic, Thomas Massie forced House members to return to Washington by threatening a quorum call on a $2.2 trillion aid package, drawing criticism for potentially endangering members of Congress.
+On March 27, 2020, during the COVID-19 pandemic, Massie compelled House members to return to Washington by threatening a quorum call, potentially endangering them amid the pandemic.
+This action was in response to a $2.2 trillion aid package.

-In April 2020, Thomas Massie was one of five House members who voted against the Paycheck Protection Program and Health Care Enhancement Act, which allocated an additional $320 billion in funding for the Paycheck Protection Program.
+In April 2020, Massie was among the few House members who voted against the Paycheck Protection Program and Health Care Enhancement Act, which allocated an additional $320 billion in funding for the Paycheck Protection Program.

 July 2020: Massie argues against mask mandates and compulsory vaccinations

-In July 2020, Thomas Massie argued against face mask mandates and compulsory vaccinations, later facing allegations of antisemitism after a tweet comparing vaccine mandates to the Holocaust.
+In July 2020, Massie opposed face mask mandates and compulsory vaccinations, leading to allegations of antisemitism after he made a comparison to the Holocaust.

 September 2020: Commented on Kyle Rittenhouse case

-During the 2019-2020 session, Thomas Massie introduced H.R.
-2071, the "Second Amendment Protection Act", which aimed to lift the federal prohibition on medical marijuana patients owning or possessing firearms.
+During the 2019-2020 session, Massie introduced H.R.
+2071, the "Second Amendment Protection Act", aimed at lifting the federal prohibition on medical marijuana patients owning or possessing firearms.

-In 2020, Massie voted against the Further Consolidated Appropriations Act of 2020, a bill that authorized the Department of Homeland Security to nearly double the number of available H-2B visas for the remainder of the fiscal year.
+In 2020, Massie voted against the Further Consolidated Appropriations Act, which authorized the Department of Homeland Security to nearly double the available H-2B visas for the remainder of FY 2020.

 2020: Massie votes against the Uyghur Forced Labor Prevention Act